alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

 Venus from Goodbye
 ```

-Each second line is the output -- `Earth and Mars from Hello` and `Venus from Goodbye`
+Each second line is the output -- `Earth and Mars from Hello` and `Venus from Goodbye` in this example.

 **BUT** when you start a program from the terminal you can tell your shell to attach the programs to specific files or devices, rather than
 the default keyboard and screen.
 For example